 Welsh Sea Rowing Association Child Protection Advice

-The documents available at http://www.britishrowing.org/welfare/guidance-documents are important but too detailed to be of use every day.
+The British Rowing guidance documents http://www.britishrowing.org/about-us/welfare/guidance-documents are important but too detailed to be of use every day.
 The advice below is intended as a quick reference when coaching and coming into contact with juniors.

-If you require CRB checks for members of your club, both for adults in regular contact with juniors and your club's welfare officer these have to be made through the WSRA's child protection officer, currently Andrew Cotterill, Aberaeron firstname.lastname@example.org.
-Email names of applicants and the forms will be issued.
-When you have completed the forms you will be asked to provide specific identity documents for a face-to-face ID check.
+If you require DBS checks for members of your club, both for adults in regular contact with juniors, and your club's Welfare Officer these have to be made through the WSRA's Child Protection Officer, Jill Gloster via email to email@example.com email the names of applicants and the forms will be issued.
+When you have completed the forms, you will be asked to provide specific identity documents for a face-to-face ID check.
 The enhanced disclosures are issued free to volunteers, though you or your club will have to pay a £4.50 administration fee from 01/04/2017.
 Mileage costs for ID checks may also be charged.

-A copy of the disclosure is issued to the WSRA and to the applicant.
-The WSRA only keeps a record of the issue date and the applicants name and DoB.
-It is the responsibility of the welfare officer of the particular club to check the disclosure and to satisfy themselves that the applicant is suitable.
-If necessary with support of the WSRA child protection coordinator.
+A copy of the disclosure is issued to the applicant.
+The WSRA CPO has access to the online DBS.
+It is the responsibility of the Welfare Officer of the particular club to check the disclosure and to satisfy themselves that the applicant is suitable, if necessary with support of the WSRA Child Protection Officer.

-In the case of suspected abuse the club welfare officer would contact the police but the WSRA is always available as a backup.
+In the case of suspected abuse, the club Welfare Officer would contact the police but the League is always there as a backup.

 It is best practice that the adult in charge of the boat is never alone on shore with the children.
 There should always be an adult on shore when the boat is launched and when it comes back at the end of a session.
-The adult in the boat responsible for the juniors should be CRB checked although this is not necessary for all adults in the boat.
-Similarly the adult on shore need not be CRB checked but is there to make sure no compromising situations occur.
+The adult in the boat responsible for the juniors should be DBS checked, although this is not necessary for all adults in the boat.
+Similarly the adult on shore need not be DBS checked but is there to make sure no compromising situations occur.